Camilla hears real-life 999 call on visit to police control room

 She added: “It’s fascinating to see it and horrifying how many calls come in.”

-Camilla praised her, added: “My goodness.
+Camilla praised her, adding: “My goodness.
 They’re taking these calls all the time aren’t they?
 You’re doing a brilliant job.”

 No further details were released about the call Camilla listened to.